jakubvalenta/tv-series-tools/README.md

 ## Installation

 This software requires Python 2.7.
-See [Pythons's website](https://www.python.org/) for installation instructions.
+See [Python's website](https://www.python.org/) for installation instructions.

 When you have Python 2.7 installed, install required packages with pip (Python's package management system):